Home Improvement Projects: When to DIY or Hire a Professional

 - Roofing projects.
 Roofing projects are easy to do incorrectly and involve being on the roof, which can ultimately lead to accidents.

 - Foundation repair.
-Foundations require specialized equipment, and to be done right, should be completed with the help of a structural engineer.
+Foundations require specialized equipment, and to be done right, they should be completed with the help of a structural engineer.

-Homeowners who are trying to decide whether to hire a contractor to get the work done should start by interviewing contractors in the area.
+Homeowners trying to decide whether to hire a contractor to get the work done should start by interviewing contractors in the area.
 Asking questions of the pros can help determine whether a job is appropriate for a homeowner.
 Find out information such as: